 In the teachings of Theosophy, H. P. Blavatsky and the Masters describe the human being as consisting of Seven Principles, divided into a Higher Triad and a Lower Quaternary.
 These seven principles or seven parts of our nature are the divine part, the spiritual part, the intellectual part, the passional part, the vital part, the astral part, and the physical part.
 The first three of these comprise the Higher Triad and they last forever, while the lower four last just for one lifetime and are new in each lifetime that we have.

 Theosophy states that this teaching about the Seven Principles – along with that of Karma and Reincarnation – is of the utmost importance to humanity.
 This article only provides a brief overview and introduction but hopefully it will be of interest and benefit to many.
 It is a companion article to A Right Understanding of Karma and A Right Understanding of Reincarnation, both of which can be read by clicking on the title links.
+A much more extended and detailed article on the present subject is Understanding Our Seven Principles, compiled directly from the works of H. P. Blavatsky and William Quan Judge.

 THE SPIRITUAL TRIAD